mvenouziou/Project_Style_Transfer/README.md

 Implementation of Neural Style Transfer in Tensorflow

 This app takes a 'content' image and adapts it with texture elements from a second image.
+Experimental Feature: use an audio file in place of a style image

-- Try my web app implementation at www.communicatemission.com/ml-projects#style_transfer.
+- Try my web app implementation at www.communicatemission.com/ml-projects#style_transfer. (audio style not yet implemented)

 -----
 Credits / Attributions:

+Using Audio as Style source:

+- I have not seen this done before.
+The idea of representing audio as an image in order to apply visual network comes from *Deep Learning for Coders with fastai & Pytorch by Howard and Gugger (2020)*.
+(Original inverntor unknwon?)

 Image Content & Style: